|02/06/2023||TB1003||06:30||Malaga||Departed at 06:43|

-Antwerp International Airport is part of the French group Egis and consist of a LEM-LOM management structure.
-Egis guarantees the commercial exploitation of the airport (LEM) and the Flemish government is responsible for its basic infrastructure (LOM).
+LEM Antwerp International Airport NV is owned by the French group Egis and consist of a LEM-LOM management structure created by the Flemish government.
+Egis does the commercial exploitation of the airport (LEM) and the Flemish government is responsible for its basic infrastructure (LOM).

-Three airline companies offer flights to 11 European destinations.
-In addition to scheduled flights, charter flights, private flights and training flights are also offered.
-The airport is small-scaled and is known for its fast check-in, short walking distances and affordable parking.
+Airline company TUI fly offers flights to 10 destinations.
+In addition to these scheduled flights, also charter flights, private flights and training flights are offered.

 ICAO code: EBAW